enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

 Expanding metadata
 ------------------

 In some cases, the cross-reference registered may have additional metadata.
-For example, cross references registered with the source COMPARE-RefGenome.
+For example, cross-references registered with the source COMPARE-RefGenome.

 To view this, add "expanded=true":